jbarkie/betbot/README.md

 To run the frontend client unit tests: `npm test`

+## Machine Learning Module

+The machine learning module is responsible for data collection, processing, and the analysis of various machine learning models in their ability to predict the outcome of professional sports games.
+A collection of Jupyter Notebooks explore the improvement of these analyses before their integration with the backend API and frontend client.

+### Technologies Used

+- python-mlb-statsapi (Python Wrapper for the MLB's Official Stats API)
+- SQLAlchemy
+- Jupyter
+- pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- python-dotenv
+- scikit-learn
+- colorlog

 ## Contributing

 If you find issues or have suggestions, open an issue or submit a pull request.